Azer0s/TinyGator/README.md

 # TinyGator
-A tiny data aggregator for storing JSON metrics in timescaledb
+A tiny, Kafka based, data aggregator for storing JSON metrics in timescaledb

 ## Configure the aggregator